-Non-technical account 2016 2015
+Non-technical account 2017 2016

 Note £m £m

 Balance on the general business technical account - -

+Income from other financial investments 4 1

+ı (2)

-Income from other financial investments (Loss)/gain on the realisation of investments Unrealised gain/(loss) on investments 1 (2) - 1 (1) 1
+(Loss)/gain on the realisation of investments Unrealised gain/(loss) on investments - (2) -

-(1) 1
+1 (1)

-Allocated investment return transferred to the general business technical account - · · ·
+Allocated investment return transferred to the general business technical account - -

-(1) 1
+1 (1)

 Administrative expenses (1) (1)

-Loss on ordinary activities before tax (2) -
+Loss on ordinary activities before tax (2)

-Tax on profit on ordinary activities 7 - -
+Tax on loss on ordinary activities 7 - =

-Loss for the financial year 12 (2) -
+Loss for the financial year attributable to owners 12 (2)

-Other comprehensive income -

-Total comprehensive loss for the year (2) 14

-Total comprehensive loss attributable to owners (2) #

-Neither gains and losses of an insurance group arising on the disposal of investments; nor the effect of fair value accounting for financial instruments are required to be included in a note of historical profits and losses.
+Neither gains nor losses of an insurance group arising on the disposal of investments; nor the effect of fair value accounting for financial instruments are required to be included in a note of historical profits and losses.
 There are no other differences between the profit on ordinary activities before tax or the profit for the financial year stated above (and the prior year) and their historical cost equivalents.

-The Group has no discontinued activities.
+The Company has no Other Comprehensive Income The Group has no discontinued activities.

-Group balance sheet

-as at 31 March 2016
+Group balance sheet as at 31 March 2017